PacificCommunity/ofp-sam-proper/README.md

 important challenge at SPC because of the high complexity of the analyses, staff turnover rate, and the number of years between assessments.

-An important [quality](quality.md) indicator for SPC assessments is how well it has been 'parked'.
-In other words, how easily it can be picked up by the next stock assessor.
+An important [**quality**](quality.md) indicator for SPC assessments is how well it has been 'parked'.
+In other words, how easily it can be picked up by the next scientist.

 In 2023, we organize the assessments in directory trees on Penguin that resemble how things have been done in the past.
 The subtle but important changes are